What Is Global Human Resource Management (GHRM)? A Complete Guide

 1. Failing to Align with Business Strategy

 The first major mistake is overlooking the crucial step of HR software development when implementing a global HR system without considering the company’s overall strategy.
-This can lead to inefficiencies and a waste of resources.
+It can lead to inefficiencies and a waste of resources.
 Therefore, it is essential to ensure that the new HR system aligns with the company’s strategy and goals.

 2. Neglecting Employee Training